Lázně Bělohrad: Sights

 The Bělohrad Castle was a Renaissance castle built around 1550.
 It was rebuilt around 1721, probably by Jan Santini Aichel.
 The castle is surrounded by a freely accessible castle park.
 In the park is located Memorial to Karel Václav Rais, who is the most notable native.
 The memorial is located in the Empire style building of the former orangery, which dates from 1831.
-In the memorial there is a museum with an exhibition about the life and work of Rais, and about the history of the town.
+In the memorial is a museum with an exhibition about the life and work of Rais, and about the history of the town.

 The Church of All Saints was first documented in 1354.
 In 1689–1700, it was replaced by the current early Baroque building.